Discover Norway through scenic film locations

 2. Troll 1 & 2

-Europe's highest vertical rock wall Trollveggen (The Troll Wall), close to the "Alpine capital" of Åndalsnes, provide a stunning backdrop to the opening scene.
+Europe's highest vertical rock wall Trollveggen (The Troll Wall), close to the "Alpine capital" of Åndalsnes, provides a stunning backdrop to the opening scene.
 Witness it from the ground, or from the world famous Rauma Railway.

 Scenes from Troll 1 in Karl Johan, Oslo